 New Yorkers have heard the proud refrain from local politicos many times: New York is better than ever.
 Our city is cleaner (and greener) than it ever was.
 The number of hotels, restaurants, and clubs keeps growing—and they get better every year.
-In fact, the New York Times reported that a record 56 million visitors came to New York City in 2016—more than any year ever.
+In fact, each year the newspapers report that a new record has been broken, in terms of the visitors to the city.

 Those tourists will feel safer, too, in a city that is consistently ranked among the most safest, if not the safest, big city in America.
 The FBI reported that violent crime decreased 4.2 percent and property crime declined 5.3 percent in the last decade in the Big Apple.